amniskin/NCF-EDA-project-1/README.md

 ## Enjoy

-Also, if you want to have anything ignored by git, just put it in the `ignore` folder.
+Also, if you want to have anything ignored by git, just put it in a folder named `ignore`.
 So for instance, we'll put our data in there.
+You will have to create the folder first (since git will ignore it).